 BE IT FURTHER RESOLVED THAT: That this Contract escalates at a yearly rate of $250.00 each year fr$2,350.00 for the year 2022 to $3,350 for the year 2026, and

 BE IT FURTHER RESOLVED THAT: This Amendment under Section 7(A) shall afford the Town a detailed accounting of the Ambulance Service specific to the Town of Hardenburgh detailing its operations during the prior six-month periods on June 30 and December 31 in a reasonable timeframe of each year of the term including number of rides, response time, service provided and finances, and

 BE IT FINALLY RESOLVED THAT: Jerry Fairbairn as Town of Hardenburgh Supervisor/CFO is given the authority to sign the aforementioned Ambulance Contract with the inclusion of the current fee schedule and Section 7(A) for the Contract term from 01/01/2021 through 12/31/2026.

 Councilperson Sherry Shaver Yes

 RISING COMMUNITY RECONSTRUCTION PROGRAM:

-Councilman Fairbairn made a motion to adjourn at 7:40 PM, which was seconded by Councilman Sackel and passed with all in favor.
+Councilman Sackel made a motion to adjourn at 7:45 PM, which was seconded by Supervisor Fairbairn and passed with all in favor.

-Next meeting: Regular Meeting, July 14, 7 PM at Town Hall.
+Next meeting: Special Preliminary Budget Meeting and Regular October Meeting, October 13, 7 PM at Town Hall.
+To be advertised.

 Thomas Delehanty, Town Clerk